xx-labs/7th_estate/README.md

 ## Run the Demo

+The following commands work from the command line in a Linux terminal.
+(On Windows, the commands in `examples/example.cmd` will be helpful.)

-`cd` to the examples folder, and run
+Change directory to the `examples` folder, and run

 `SEVENTH_ESTATE_BINARY=../target/debug/seventh-estate ./example-debug.sh 2>&1 | tee example.out`